jsgroth/CoffeePSX/README.md

 # ps1-emu

 Work-in-progress attempt at a PlayStation emulator.
-Some games boot, but many do not boot, and performance in 3D games is quite poor.
+Some games are fully playable, but many do not boot or have major issues.
 Currently CLI-only, no GUI.

 Currently standalone rather than being an additional backend in [jgenesis](https://github.com/jsgroth/jgenesis) in order to enable easier experimentation for rendering and parallelism, since this is the first console I've emulated that supports 3D graphics (and a double-digit MHz main CPU).